HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 ## How filters affect encoding performance

-Some filters have a negligible impact on performance, while others can be slower than video encoders.
+Some filters, such as HandBrake’s sharpening filters, require minimal computation and have a negligible impact on performance.
+Others, such as the EEDI2 deinterlacing filter or NLMeans denoising filter, are more computationally expensive and can be even slower than video encoders.

-Here, we’ve encoded the same high quality 2160p 4K video source with and without the NLMeans denoising filter.
+Here, we’ve encoded the same high quality 2160p 4K video `Source` in its original resolution, with and without the NLMeans denoising filter.

 The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, and Windows 10 Professional.